RedisLabs/redislabs-docs/content/ri/faqs.md

 We open sourced redis-rdb-tools in 2012 as a way to analyze the RDB file, and we continue to support the open source version.
 The open source version is meant to be a library and command line utility.
 It is a fundamental building block for RedisInsight.
 RedisInsight is free to use but is closed source.
 {{< /expand >}}

-{{< expand "What versions of Redis does RedisInsight support?" >}}
+{{% expand "What versions of Redis does RedisInsight support?" %}}
 Currently, RedisInsight supports single node redis instances.
 Redis Cluster support is experimental, but not all features work.
-If you want to use RedisInsight for Redis Cluster, send us an email at redisinsight@redislabs.com and we can try to accommodate your use case.
+If you want to use RedisInsight for Redis Cluster, send us an [email](mailto:redisinsight@redislabs.com) and we can try to accommodate your use case.
-{{< /expand >}}
+{{% /expand %}}

 {{< expand "Do you support Redis Labs Enterprise Version?" >}}
 Yes, RedisInsight is fully compatible with Redis Labs Enterprise version.
 {{< /expand >}}

-{{< expand "What cloud providers do you support?" >}}
+{{% expand "What cloud providers do you support?" %}}
 We support Redis Cloud, Redis Cloud Pro, AWS Elasticache and Azure Redis Cache.
 That said, RedisInsight should work with any cloud provider as long as you run it on a host that has network access to your cloud based redis server.
-Send us an email at redisinsight@redislabs.com if you would like to use RedisInsight on a cloud provider that we haven't listed.
+Send us an [email](mailto:redisinsight@redislabs.com) if you would like to use RedisInsight on a cloud provider that we haven't listed.
-{{< /expand >}}
+{{% /expand %}}

 {{< /expand-control >}}